 In the 2014 legislative session, the Colorado Legislature renewed the appropriation of $2 million in the state's budget to fund the State Grants to Libraries Act.
 The funds will be available to eligible publically funded school, public and academic libraries to fund grants for library materials as defined in the statute (see CRS 24-90-401).
 The purpose of the funds is for educational materials in libraries that support efforts to improve literacy and learning.

 Stories of Impact These grants have made significant impacts in libraries.
 Get inspired by reading some success stories and examples of benefits of the grants.
-In the latest installment, take home backpacks and storytime kits.
+In the latest installment, investing in Spanish and bilingual books.

 2013 Fast Facts - How the Funds Were Used 140,000 print books.
 10,000 e-book titles.
 52% used funding to subscribe to electronic databases.
 See a visual report with data and examples of how the State Grants for Libraries funding was used.